Joss Bland-Hawthorn: Career

-Bland-Hawthorn sits on several boards, including: the International Astronomical Union's Division H Interstellar Matter and Local Universe; and the Annual Review of Astronomy and Astrophysics.
+He is the Project Scientist and founder of the Sydney Astrophotonic Instrumentation Lab (SAIL) and the Director of the Sydney Institute for Astronomy, both at the University of Sydney.
+He was elected an International Honorary Member of the American Academy of Arts and Sciences in 2023.
+Bland-Hawthorn sits on several boards, including: Astronomy Australia Limited, The Australis Board, and the Annual Review of Astronomy and Astrophysics.

 Research

-Bland-Hawthorn first mentioned the term "near-field cosmology," which looks at the early physical histories of stars and galaxies, in his Nature article Clues to galaxy formation and in 2002 co-wrote an Annual Review article with Ken Freeman giving a more detailed description of this topic.
+Bland-Hawthorn first coined the term "near-field cosmology," which looks at the early physical histories of stars and galaxies, in his Nature article Clues to galaxy formation and in 2002 co-wrote an Annual Review article with Ken Freeman giving a more detailed description of this topic.
 The Annual Review paper additionally introduces galactic archaeology, chemical tagging, and the use of high spectroscopic resolution to conduct mass star surveys.
-This technology has been in use since 1993 and still plays a large part in surveys such as the APO Galactic Evolution Experiment (APOGEE), the Radial Velocity Experiment (RAVE), Gaia-ESO (GES), Large Sky Area Multi-Object Fibre Spectroscopic Telescope (LAMOST), the William Herschel Telescope Enhanced Area Velocity Explorer (WEAVE), and 4MOST, as well as the Galactic Archaeology with HERMES (GALAH) with which Bland-Hawthorn is involved.
-In 2011, Bland-Hawthorn, Sanjib Sharma, Kathryn Johnston, and James Binney developed GALAXIA, a galaxy model simulation code.
+This technology has been in use since 1993 and still plays a large part in surveys such as the APO Galactic Evolution Experiment (APOGEE), the Radial Velocity Experiment (RAVE), Gaia-ESO (GES), Large Sky Area Multi-Object Fibre Spectroscopic Telescope (LAMOST), the William Herschel Telescope Enhanced Area Velocity Explorer (WEAVE), and 4MOST, as well as the Galactic Archaeology with HERMES (GALAH) with which he is involved.
+In 2011, Bland-Hawthorn, Sanjib Sharma, Kathryn Johnston, and James Binney developed Galaxia, a galaxy model simulation code.
 In 2016, he and Ortwin Gerhard were able to identify properties of the Milky Way that could act as a fossil record.

 Bland-Hawthorn is particularly interested in the Milky Way.
 In 2003, he and Martin Cohen wrote about the galaxy's bipolar x-ray wind, which they spotted using the ROSAT satellite; this theory was not proven until 2010.
 Bland-Hawthorn continues to write about simulated galactic winds and Smith's Cloud.
 He wrote several articles showing that high-velocity HI clouds are within the Galactic halo rather than at megaparsec distances as originally thought.
-He was also the first to show that the HI disc in the outer parts of spiral galaxies undergoes a phase change.
-In 2000, he was among the first to use the term astrophotonics.
+He was also the first to show that the HI disc in the outer parts of spiral galaxies undergoes a phase change and becomes ionized.

+In 2000, he established the field of astrophotonics.
 Among the many technologies and instruments he has worked on and developed over his career are the photonic lantern, OH-suppression fibres, hexabundles, and the photonic integrated multimode microspectrograph; all of these also have applications in other fields.
 Bland-Hawthorn's experimental work in 2021 focuses on exploratory use of quantum technologies in the field of astronomy.
-He and colleagues John Bartholomew and Matt Sellars propose that quantum memories at different telescopes can be combined to perform very-long-baseline interferometry at infrared wavelengths.
+He and colleagues John Bartholomew and Matt Sellars proposed that quantum memories at different telescopes can be combined to perform very-long-baseline interferometry at infrared wavelengths.

-Bland-Hawthorn has more than 1,000 publications and has been cited upwards of 53,000 times according to ResearchGate.
+Bland-Hawthorn has more than 1,000 publications and has been cited upwards of 65,000 times according to ResearchGate.